oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 To begin the authorization request, the client builds the authorization request URI by adding parameters to the authorization server's authorization endpoint URI.
-The client will eventually redirect the user agent to this URI to initiate the request, as described in {{initiate-authorization-request}}.
+The client will eventually redirect the user agent to this URI to initiate the request.

 Clients use a unique secret per authorization request to protect against authorization code injection and CSRF attacks.
 The client first generates this secret, which it can